yuppari/svconstruct-framework/field-docs/Field Report - Qualitative Math.md

 *   **Neural Resonance Theory (NRT) Metrics:** These provide direct measures of signal coupling.
 Key metrics include:
     *   **Coherence (γ²(f)):** Measures the linear correlation between two signals at a specific frequency, indicating shared rhythm.
-    *   **Phase-Locking Value (PLV):** Quantifies how consistent the phase difference between two signals is over time, indicating timing synchrony.
+    *   **Phase-Locking Value (PLV):** Quantifies how consistent the phase difference between two signals is over time, indicating timing synchrony (Lachaux et al., 1999).
-    *   **Granger Causality (GC):** A statistical method to determine if one time series is useful in forecasting another, providing a measure of directional influence (who is leading/following).
+    *   **Granger Causality (GC):** A statistical method to determine if one time series is useful in forecasting another, providing a measure of directional influence (Seth et al., 2015).
 *   **Psychometrics:** The field dedicated to the theory and technique of psychological measurement.
-It addresses the problem of measuring "latent constructs"—invisible traits like intelligence or emotional states—by operationalizing them through reliable and valid statistical models, such as Factor Analysis and Item Response Theory.
+It addresses the problem of measuring "latent constructs"—invisible traits like intelligence or emotional states—by operationalizing them through reliable and valid statistical models, such as Factor Analysis and Item Response Theory (American Educational Research Association et al., 2014).

 These frameworks provide the rigorous, replicable mathematics necessary for empirical study but can sometimes lack the contextual nuance of holistic theories.